ACD 506–04: Tenure

 The rapidly changing character of research and its methodologies make it impossible for a university, even one of considerable size, scope, and resources, to have tenured faculty in every discipline.
 Therefore, appointments to tenure are offered to only those scholars whose disciplinary contributions are deemed excellent and whose ability to contribute to university priorities is also highly developed.

 The tenure review is designed to ensure a fair and impartial process that is clear, unambiguous, comprehensive, and applied consistently and uniformly.
-This process is conducted in the following order where they exist: the academic unit personnel committee, academic unit chair/director, college personnel committee, supervising dean, university tenure and promotion committee, executive vice president and provost of the university, and the president.
+This process is conducted in the following order where they exist: the academic unit personnel committee, academic unit chair/director, college personnel committee, supervising dean, university tenure and promotion committee, the provost of the university, and the president.
 Each of these units or individuals makes independent recommendations that are informed by previous recommendations.
 The president ultimately makes the decision for the award of tenure.

 The evaluation process involves assessment of the performance of faculty responsibilities, including teaching, research, scholarship and/or creative activities, and service to the university, profession, and community.
 Candidates must be evaluated for tenure no later than the date indicated in the original offer letter or date amended by an authorized probationary period extension.
 For information about university tenure review requirements for academic unit bylaws, see P3, “University Faculty Probationary, Tenure, and Promotion Requirements for Academic Unit Bylaws.”